-Wisdomkeepers, Paqo Andino is an inspirational film revealing the heart-intelligence and celestially integrated lifeways of the Andean Holy Mountain Tradition.
-Recorded on location in the Peruvian highlands, this experiential documentary takes us on a journey into the heart of an ancient lineage to experience the practical and mystical lifeways that have sustained one of this planet’s few uninterrupted wisdom traditions.
+Wisdomkeepers, Paqo Andino is an inspirational film conveying the heart-intelligence and celestially integrated lifeways of the Andean Holy Mountain Tradition.
+Recorded on location in the Peruvian highlands, this intimate documentary takes us on a journey into the heart of an ancient lineage to experience the holistic practices that have sustained one of the planet’s few uninterrupted wisdom traditions.

 "I am still basking in the afterglow of the activation I received from the film and your program.
 The resonance alone from each has been a catalyst for accelerating an unfolding that has been underway for a long, long time.
 I am profoundly grateful and humbled.”